pyhurst/Express-Note-Taker/README.md

 ## Description

-Allows a user to create, save, and delete notes.
+Allows a user to create, save, delete, and view old notes.

 ## Table of Contents